 Sgt.
 Kasal never worked his jaws while talking.
 He spoke to us through perpetually clenched teeth punctuated by an impressive use of profanity.
 Imitating the sound and cadence of the Cyborg's speech was considered a high art.

-In the squad by he selected someone to be the platoon guide and said: "Whoever wants to be a squad leader go stand outside my office."
+In the squad bay he selected some sasquatch to be the platoon guide and said: "Whoever wants to be a squad leader go stand outside my office."
 Immediately 28 of use stood up and went out into the hall.
-I remember thinking my chances were slim to none that I'd be selected: "They'll just pick another cro-magon and us midgets will be left on the side."
+I remember thinking my chances were slim to none I'd be selected: "They'll just pick another cro-magon and us midgets will be left on the side."

 Seeing us all in the hallway Sgt.
 Kasal barked: "Who runs under a 285 PFT?
 Get out!"